 With Bonfire Night around the corner, and many straw Guys awaiting their fiery fate, there’s no better time to reflect on the role of the effigy in reform campaigning, and the representation of effigies in 1830s political poetry.
 Although Bonfire Night may now be considered a family-friendly evening of fireworks and shows (perhaps some belated dookin for apples), its roots are overtly political.
 Between 1604 and 1605, Guy Fawkes, an English Catholic, was part of the Gunpowder Plot that aimed to blow up Parliament House and overthrow the Protestant monarchy.
-A Scot, James IV and I, now led this monarchy (following the Union of the Crowns in 1603) and Fawkes is reported to have been bitterly anti-Scottish.
+A Scot, James VI and I, now led this monarchy (following the Union of the Crowns in 1603) and Fawkes is reported to have been bitterly anti-Scottish.
 On 5 November 1605, while guarding the explosives, Fawkes was captured and arrested, and bonfires were lit across London to celebrate the king’s survival.
-Soon, these bonfires became a form of annual commemoration to express Protestant monarchism and (sometimes) blatant anti-Catholicism: Bonfire Nights offered the perfect opportunity to make an example of a treacherous Catholic.
+Soon, these bonfires became a form of annual commemoration to express Protestant monarchism and (sometimes) blatant anti-Catholicism: Bonfire Nights offered the perfect opportunity to make an example of a supposedly treacherous Catholic.

-But the effigies created by reformers in the early 1830s were very much part of a specific political cause: they were designed to attack, threaten and undermine anti-reformers.
+But the effigies created by reformers in the early 1830s were explicitly intended to back a specific political cause: they were designed to attack, threaten and undermine anti-reformers.
 Across the UK in this period, the public demand for a wider electoral franchise and reforms to the voting system was vocal and pervasive.
 This was marked in Scotland where the franchise was especially limited: in 1831, only 5,000 adult males were eligible to vote, when the total population of Scotland was nearly 2.4 million (by comparison, over 6,000 people had the vote in Bristol at that time).
 The opponents of the reform cause were widely held to be the Tories, who thwarted the advance of the Reform Bill on several occasions.
 But in 1831, it wasn’t just the Tories who were attacked by reformers: it was the bishops.
 The second Reform Bill was rejected by just 41 votes in the House of Lords in October 1831 and reformers highlighted that, if the 21 bishops who voted against the Bill had voted for it, the Bill would have passed.
 This understanding led to widespread public outrage against the bishops.

 Consequently, on 5 November 1831, several effigies of bishops were set ablaze by reformers.
 Church of England bishops being cast into fires usually reserved for a Catholic traitor must have raised a fair few eyebrows and, unsurprisingly, the satirical poets of the 1830s, ever in pursuit of the shocking and offensive, were drawn to these effigies and even encouraged the burnings.
 Take this poem below, published in the Glasgow Chronicle on 11 November 1831.
 The poem is titled ‘New Chaunt’, and it was intended to be sung by the ‘Guy Faux’ Boys’ on 5 November 1831.
 We don’t know who wrote it but it is unlikely that the poet was Scottish: the poem is attributed to the Kent Herald so it was probably written by a local poet in Kent where several effigies of bishops were burnt.
 By publishing the poem in Scotland, the staunchly pro-reform Glasgow Chronicle subtly expressed its sympathy towards the poem’s proposals and its tone.